pignacio/vim-yapf-format/README.rst

 range.

-This produces unexpected changes when using the VISUAL reformat, and makes editing and partially reformatting a non-YAPF compliant file vey cumbersome.
+This produces unexpected changes when using the VISUAL reformat, and makes editing and partially reformatting a non-YAPF-compliant file vey cumbersome.

 We avoid this behaviour by default, applying changes only in the direct proximity of the selected range.